iOS & Android · Case Study

 The problem

-The app had to serve beginners and experienced traders equally.
-A first-time crypto user needs guidance and simplicity.
-A power user needs speed, network switching and DApp access.
-This is one of the harder problems in mobile app development: one interface had to flex across both without feeling dumbed down or overwhelming.
+A first-time holder needs guidance and simplicity.
+An experienced trader needs speed, network switching and DApp access.
+The same mobile app interface had to serve both without feeling either dumbed down or overwhelming.

 Our fix

-We designed a progressive interface that starts simple and reveals power features as the user grows.
-New users see balances and send/receive.
-Experienced users unlock network preferences, DApp browsing and advanced transaction settings.
-The same app, two levels of depth.
+We designed a progressive interface that starts simple and reveals advanced features as the user grows.
+New users see balances and send-and-receive.
+Experienced users unlock network preferences, the DApp browser and advanced transaction settings — the same app at two levels of depth.

 FAQ